mhughan-twilio/openai-programmable-sip/README.md

     ```bash
     npm run dev
     ```

-3. Update the incoming voice url of your Twilio Number with `{BASE_URL}}/incoming-call`.
+3. Update the incoming voice url of your Twilio Number to `{BASE_URL}}/incoming-call`.

+4. Place a call to your Twilio Number.

-4. Follow the logs to ensure the service is running.
+5. Follow the logs to ensure the service is running.

 ## Contributing